snegastud/SAP-BTP-Job-Scheduler/README.md

 **Runtime log inside we can able to see that job scheduler log events**

-step 1: Endpoint automatically trigger means that status it will be `completed/success.`

-step 2: Endpoint failed means . we can able to see that runtime logs inside what might be the error . show that status it will be `Failed `

 `Success logs'

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/40d323f5-da70-4f01-a70d-968118097013" />

 `Falied logs`